abetatos/mapchete/README.md

 </p>

 There is another useful function called merge_tiffs which can merge generated images to se how the distribution was generated.
-Useful when lower sampling as higher ones should take the complete extent of the original input.
+If you use lower sampling, this becomes a useful tool, but if you opt for higher sampling, the algorithm should be capable of generating the complete extent of the original image.

 ``` python
 from mapchete import merge_tiffs